cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

       idValue: "0"
     ```

-    This is as expected, because no games have been created yet so the game counter is still at `0`.
+    This is as expected.
+No games have been created yet, so the game counter is still at `0`.

-3. The `--output` flag allows you to get your results in a JSON format, which might be useful in case you would like to use a script to parse the information.
+3. The `--output` flag allows you to get your results in a JSON format, which might be useful if would like to use a script to parse the information.
 When you use the `--help` flag, you see which flags are available for a specific command:

     ```sh
     $ checkersd query checkers show-next-game --help